theangryangel/XI4N/docs/connections/index.rst

 There are several types of connection that xi4n currently supports:

-* :doc:`insim`: Supporting pure InSim connections over both TCP and UDP.
+* :doc:`insim`: Supporting pure Insim connections over both TCP and UDP.
 It also supports outsim and outgauge packets when setup via insim.

-* :doc:`outsim`: Supporting pure OutSim connections over UDP.
+* :doc:`outsim`: Supporting pure Outsim connections over UDP.

-* :doc:`outgauge`: Supporting pure OutGauge connections over UDP.
+* :doc:`outgauge`: Supporting pure Outgauge connections over UDP.

-* :doc:`relay`: InSim connections, via the LFS World Relay, when direct InSim is not permitted.
+* :doc:`relay`: Insim connections, via the LFS World Relay, when direct Insim is not permitted.

 Configuring a connection